-Recruiting international graduates: How employers can help Tier 4 visa holders switch to Tier 2
+Recruiting international graduates: How employers can help new recruits switching from Tier 4 to Tier 2

 UK employers are permitted to employ Tier 4 visa holders within certain restrictions and where the individual’s visa conditions allow.